 Directory Coverage

-Directory Coverage shows the average coverage across all files in a directory.
+Directory Coverage shows the average coverage across all files in a directory.- To understand coverage at the module or component level

 - To identify areas of the codebase that need more testing